 Johnson’s father, however, admitted that he had no hard evidence to back up any of these claims and the Johnsons had to drop the suit.
 They were sued for more than $850,000 in attorney fees and more than one million in defamation charges.
 They were ultimately ordered by a judge to pay close to $300,000 worth of lawyers’ fees to those they had accused with no evidence.

-A Unsatisfying Conclusion To The Case Of Kendrick Johnson
+A Widely Unsatisfying Conclusion In The Case Of Kendrick Johnson

 In June 2016, the Department of Justice announced no charges would be filed against anyone in relation to Kendrick Johnson’s death, considering there was “insufficient evidence to support federal criminal charges.”